Circular walk from Trewarmett to Trebarwith Strand

 The deeply-cut holloway from Treknow to Trebarwith Strand provided access to the harbour and a route for the pack animals to bring lime-rich sand from the beach to neutralise the acidic soil.

-10. Cross the stile and the meadow and follow the ramp up into the car park.
+10. Cross the stile and follow the path into the meadow then follow the ramp up into the car park.

 Bracken is both poisonous and carcinogenic to many grazing animals which will avoid it if at all possible.
 Eating bracken is not recommended as it is thought that the carcinogenic properties may also apply to humans based on the circumstantial evidence that Japan, where young bracken fronds are a delicacy, has the highest levels of stomach cancer in the world.